 (Offered as BIOL 331, BCBP 331, and CHEM 331.)
 Structure and function of biologically important molecules and their role(s) in life processes.
 Protein conformation, enzymatic mechanisms and selected metabolic pathways will be analyzed.
 Additional topics may include: nucleic acid conformation, DNA/protein interactions, signal transduction and transport phenomena.
 Four classroom hours and four hours of laboratory work per week.
 Offered jointly by the Departments of Biology and Chemistry.

 Requisite: CHEM 221 and BIOL 191; CHEM 231 is a co-requisite.
 Anyone who wishes to take the course but does not satisfy these criteria should obtain permission from the instructor.
 Spring semester.
-Professors Williamson and Springer (Biology) and Jaswal (Chemistry).2016-17: Not offered
+Professors Williamson and Springer (Biology) and Jaswal (Chemistry).2016-17: Offered in Spring 2017

 The theory of quantum mechanics is developed and applied to spectroscopic experiments.
 Topics include the basic principles of quantum mechanics; the structure of atoms, molecules, and solids; and the interpretation of infrared, visible, fluorescence, and NMR spectra.
 Appropriate laboratory work will be arranged.
 Three hours of class and four hours of laboratory per week.